 To everything there is a season,

 A time for every purpose under heaven:” Ecclesiastes 3:1

-I refuse to be that desperate girl again even if people around me are getting married.
-My mother always told me “Marry in haste, repent at leisure,” and that is most certainly true.
-If you jump into a marriage without even knowing the person, you will find yourself asking God for a way out, for forgiveness, and you’ll be thinking “What did I do?”
+My mother has always told me “Marry in haste, repent at leisure,” and that is most certainly true.
+If you jump into a marriage without placing Christ as the foundation or without trusting Him, you will find yourself asking God for a way out, asking for forgiveness, and you’ll be thinking “What did I do?”